-Ms. Potter, born and raised in the Central Valley of California, began life with a rare form of Muscular Dystrophy of her hands and arms (Arthrogryposis) that left her hands completly immobile.
+Ms. Allen, born and raised in the Central Valley of California, began life with a rare form of Muscular Dystrophy of her hands and arms (Arthrogryposis) that left her hands completely immobile.
 It was expected that she would have no ability to maintain her independence and live a life unassisted by modifications and special treatment.
 Today, through a mixture of daily exercise of her upper extremities, a belief that she could learn to live in an inflexible world and thrive, tenacity, resilience, and sheer stubbornness, she has gone on to achieve a life and a career that she had only once dreamed of.

-Bachelor of Arts: Political Science/State Diego State University Minor: Social Work/ San Diego State University
+Bachelor of Arts: Political Science/State Diego State University

-Post Graduate Studies: Cornell University-
+Post Graduate Studies: Cornell University

 Employment Disability Institute